Scaling and Root Planing

 After the procedure, we will have you come in again so we can examine how your gums are healing.
 In the majority of cases, swollen, red gums turn firm and pink again after the procedure, with reduced bleeding and smaller pockets.
 If this happens, you likely won’t need any further treatment.
 We may need to intervene surgically to stop further bone loss if you have more advanced periodontal symptoms, however, but the scaling and root planing procedure usually reduce the amount of future surgery you’ll require.

 Regardless of the procedure, you may still need to come in for maintenance visits once every two to four months.
-During these appointments, we will do routine cleanings, examine your gum tissue, and measure the depths of the pockets and how much your gums have receded.
+During these appointments, we will do a routine exam and cleaning, examine your gum tissue, and measure the depths of the pockets and how much your gums have receded.

 Gum disease is often painless so you might not detect it until it’s in an advanced stage.
 Coming in for regular exams and cleanings is crucial for preventing periodontitis, but you certainly cannot neglect personal care at home: